Procedure # 3031.A; Rev.: 3 (Effective January 1, 2020)

 - Complete and submit the Card Merchant ID Request Form.

-- The DBR must approve the new merchant account.
+- The Divisional Business Representative (DBR) receives an email with the submitted request.
+The DBR is required to approve the new merchant account.

-- Cash Management will review the submitted Card Merchant ID Request Form and contact the Site Manager to facilitate setting up CASHNet and Merchant Connect.
+- Authorized staff within Cash Management will review the submitted Card Merchant ID Request Form and contact the Site Manager to facilitate setting up the merchant account and related systems.

-- Each person that will log into CASHNet and Merchant Connect must have a unique operator ID.
+- Each person that requires access to Transact/Cashnet will be set up with a unique operator ID.

-- The department should provide a logo for the checkout page.
+- Provide a departmental logo for the checkout page for e-Commerce Transact/Cashnet set-ups.

 - The PCI Site Manager must establish card handling procedures and a contingency plan for processing transactions should the primary system be unavailable.
-Once complete, these policies and procedures shall be emailed to Cash Management (pci-help@bussvc.wisc.edu).
+Once complete, email these policies and procedures to Cash Management (pci-help@bussvc.wisc.edu).

-- Cash Management, or a specific DoIT staff, will activate the MID within CASHNet after the PCI site visit.
-Once the MID is in production in CASHNet, the storefront website may be used by customers.
+- Once the account is in production within Transact/Cashnet, the storefront website may be used by customers.

-- The PCI Site Manager must track all live websites in use that redirect to the payment page.
+- The PCI Site Manager is required to track all live websites in use that redirect to the payment page.
 Contact pci-help@bussvc.wisc.edu to close the websites that are no longer used for payment.

 Merchant account fees